rstropek/GitHubEduWorkshop/hands-on-labs/github-flow/readme.md

     * Title: *Fix input type*
     * Description: ``Did you know that there is an input type `number` in HTML?
 You input form could benefit from it.
 Here is a pull request that demonstrates the necessary code change.``

 1. *Alice* opens the repository *ghedu-github-flow* on GitHub and sees Fred's pull request.
 She looks at the content and decides that this is a really good tip.
-Se [merges the pull request](https://help.github.com/articles/merging-a-pull-request/).
+She [merges the pull request](https://help.github.com/articles/merging-a-pull-request/).

 1. *Alice* refreshes her local clone of the repository: `git pull`